Zilvaro/digitalz-campaign/README.md

 ## 1.2 Users
 [Go to the top](#table-of-contents)

-**Juan** : 22 years old active student who volunteers in different events, tries to learn new things by taking internships at multinational companies.
-In addition to his Facebook and Instagram accounts he would like to have an application where he can run continuous crowdfunding activities to support his studies.
+**Emily** : 24 years old marketing executive responsable for the remote sales and marketing campaign.
+One of her objectives is to maximize the active participation of the program users and collect significant information for brand managers.

-**Lilly** : 39 years old office employee that is passionate about sustainability, nice looking brands and living environment and is willing to help other people to create something fun and useful things.
-From time to time she is participating in different contests or opinion surveys organized by brands and communities.
+**Grace** : 39 years old Sales Strategy director who is overseeing marketing spend and wants to push sales via business tasks, but at the same maintain program fun and interesting to the retail with mixing-in the educational tasks.

 <a name="color-scheme"></a>